yohn-maistre/yohn-maistre.github.io/content/post/nanogpt/nanogpt.md

 summary: Andrej Karpathy's is a legend.
 Here he gives a clear and concise lecture on transformers and attention while creating one from scratch.
 This is just me rewriting what I've learned.
 authors:
   - admin
-tags: [LangChain, HuggingFace, AI]
+tags: [GPT, PyTorch, AI]
 categories:
-  - LLM
+  - GPT
-  - LangChain
+  - Self-Attention
-  - HuggingFace
+  - PyTorch
   - AI
 projects: []
 date: '2022-09-24T00:00:00Z'